Vargos98/Zara-Ecomm/README.md

 This project is an e-commerce web application for Zara, built to provide a seamless online shopping experience.
 It includes functionalities like product browsing, searching, filtering, cart management, and order checkout.
-The project uses modern web technologies to ensure performance, scalability, and user-friendliness.(NOTE : there are few bugs which I will solve later )
+The project uses modern web technologies to ensure performance, scalability, and user-friendliness.
+<h3>(NOTE : there are few bugs which I will solve later )</h3>

 ## Features